SENPAI-Molecular-Dynamics/SENPAI/README.md

 - `--temp` Specifies the thermodynamic temperature of the system, in Kelvin

+- `--mol` Specifies the number of molecules to be inserted in the simulation

 ## Introduction

 Ammonium will simulate its provided system in a classical way.
 Particles are charged point-masses, covalent bonds are springs, and Van der Waals interactions are approximated with the Lennard-Jones potential.
 After each timestep, each particle's file will be appended with the current particle's state, which consists of its vector components and magnitude.
 The files are formatted in `.xyz` and `.csv`, allowing easy data processing.